DylanMeeus/springboot_jwt_blog/_posts/2016-07-30-laracon-summary-day-3.markdown

 * On every model, create a defaults property and populate it with key value pairs of attribute and value.
 Merge with set values
 * Don't circumvent the abstraction layer provided by Eloquent
-* Use the source
+* Use the source!

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">Cannot believe I am in the same room as big cat demarco!<a href="https://twitter.com/hashtag/Laracon?src=hash">#Laracon</a></p>&mdash; Rob Drimmie (@RobDrimmie) <a href="https://twitter.com/RobDrimmie/status/759099135152840704">July 29, 2016</a></blockquote>

 **[Jeremy Lindblom](https://twitter.com/jeremeamia)**, an active contributor to [Guzzle](https://github.com/guzzle/guzzle) and [AWS SDK](https://github.com/aws/aws-sdk-php) and creator of [Superclosure](https://github.com/jeremeamia/super_closure) talked about *Lumen, Guzzle & Swagger*.
 He talked about API endpoints, HTTP methods, and how developers can leverage Swagger, Lumen, and Guzzle to develop great RESTFUL APIs and microservices.
+Check out the slides [here](https://speakerdeck.com/jeremeamia/apis-with-lumen-guzzle-and-swagger).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Swagger is a representation of your representational API that is a representation of your data&quot; <a href="https://twitter.com/jeremeamia">@jeremeamia</a> <a href="https://twitter.com/hashtag/Laracon?src=hash">#Laracon</a></p>&mdash; Sara Bine (@sara_bine) <a href="https://twitter.com/sara_bine/status/759126262937812992">July 29, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>